cmkborghoff/cmkborghoff.github.io/content/pages/projects/pinkflower.md

 # Casting

 I worked with a casting vendor to print and cast our 3D rendering.
-It was returned to us in its raw state where I cleaned and polished it, and another jeweler in the studio set the stones before we delivered it to the customer.
+It was returned to us in its raw state where I cleaned and polished it, and another jeweler in the studio set the stones before we delivered it to the client.

 ![raw casting](/img/pf/Pink_flower_casting_1.jpg){.pair} ![final design](/img/pf/Pink_flower_casting_2.jpg){.pair}